 Why is it important to have puzzles about MIT?
 Two more obvious reasons are that it’s a nice way to thank MIT for all the ways that it supports the Mystery Hunt, and that a big fraction of the hunt participants are familiar with MIT, so it makes just as much sense as puzzles about any topic that many hunt participants are familiar with.
 Another reason, that I think is less evident but more important, is to get new MIT students into puzzles and the Mystery Hunt.
 MIT students run the Mystery Hunt through MIT Puzzle Club and are important for preserving the traditions and culture of the hunt.
 What better way to get them involved than to have puzzles about their school?
 Regardless, it seemed to me that our MIT-heavy theme achieved these goals better than any MIT puzzle would.

 I eventually realized that I wanted to write MIT puzzles, not for any bigger picture reasons, but just because I like MIT puzzles.
 As someone who likes and knows my fair share about MIT, I would be happy with more puzzles in the Mystery Hunt about MIT, just as I would be happy with more puzzles about other topics I’m relatively familiar with like computational complexity theory or luge or Sudoku.
-And so, in order to be the change I want to see in the world, I wrote puzzles about all these things.A bit more seriously, just like most people, I just enjoy writing puzzles about topics I like, with the hope that other people who share my interests will appreciate them.
-That said, it’s … Continue reading
+And so, in order to be the change I want to see in the world, I wrote puzzles about all these things.((A bit more seriously, just like most people, I just enjoy writing puzzles about topics I like, with the hope that other people who share my interests will appreciate them.
+That said, it’s generally a lot harder to start writing a puzzle about a particular topic rather than about a particular puzzle mechanism, and this is still true when starting to write a puzzle about MIT.
+See, for instance, section 2 of David Wilson’s guide.))

 Not counting puzzles in the Projection Device, I wrote three MIT puzzles: Hockfield Court, Numbers (with Jakob), and New House (metapuzzle).
 I think they hit a nice spot where MIT familiarity doesn’t help too much to solve the puzzle, but the puzzle teaches or reminds you about an interesting part of MIT.
 I think it’s fair game, or maybe even desirable, to include puzzles in the MIT Mystery Hunt that require MIT familiarity to solve them, but given how much other MIT content we had, I wanted to avoid this.